 Follow our live blog for more CES news and announcements.

-- Best Ninja Foodi deals on cookers, air fryers, and grills for January 2020
+- The best Ninja Foodi deals on cookers, air fryers, and grills for June 2020